-1. Receive services from an early intervention program
+Attended an early intervention program

-• Early intervention is applied to children who have a special need that may impact their development; it includes services usually for the child, and sometimes the whole family.
+• Early intervention is applied to children who have a special problem that may impact their development; it includes services usually for the child, and sometimes the whole family.
 Early intervention services are focused on remediating existing developmental problems such as speech impairment, a physical disability, or behaviour management.
-A child/family may be receiving early intervention services through hospitals, clinics, etc.
+A child/family may be receiving early intervention services through centres such as KidsAbility, Mothercraft, Early Words, hospitals, clinics, etc.